CourtneyThurston/microsoft-internships/README.md

 Cracking the PM Interview is overdoing it, but good prep for future PM candidates (you will need to re-interview from Explore to be considered for a return offer in a PM role).
 1. If you were given a keyboard, how would you test the keys?
 2. How would you test a pen?
-3. How would you design a calculator for a visually impared student?
+3. How would you design a calculator for a visually impaired student?
 4. How would you design a vending machine or a toaster?
 5. You have a series of numbers from one to one million and there is a missing number; how would you find the missing number?
 (Solution can also be coded as part of the tech interviews)
 6. In 2 to 3 minutes, explain a computer to a 5 year old who has seen a computer, but doesn’t really understand what it is or does.